fleschutz/PowerShell/Docs/list-news.md

 	This PowerShell script lists the latest news by using RSS (Really Simple Syndication) feeds.
 .PARAMETER RSS_URL
-	Specifies the URL to the RSS feed (Yahoo News by default) .PARAMETER MaxCount
+	Specifies the URL to the RSS feed (Yahoo News by default) .PARAMETER MaxLines
-	Specifies the number of lines to list (20 by default) .EXAMPLE
+	Specifies the maximum number of lines to list (24 by default) .PARAMETER Speed
+        Specifies the speed to write the text (10 ms by default) .EXAMPLE
 	PS> ./list-news
 .LINK